 1. The Pre-Alcoholic Stage

-A person in this stage may engage in drinking more than average, but it hasn’t necessarily started to affect their life in a negative way.
+A person in this stage may engage in drinking more than average, but it hasn’t necessarily started to affect their life negatively.
 You may notice they always have a drink in their hand at social events, or they turn to drinking as their preferred way to relieve stress.
-If a loved one is regularly using alcohol to cope with the difficulties of daily life, they may be in the middle of the pre-alcoholic stage.
+If a loved one regularly uses alcohol to cope with the difficulties of daily life, they may be in the middle of the pre-alcoholic stage.

 2. Early-Stage Alcoholism

 If a person’s drinking has progressed to the point where they are binge drinking regularly and having memory blackouts, they have most likely progressed to the second stage of alcohol use.

 While these behaviors can simply be a sign of experimentation, especially in teens and young adults, other times, it can be a sign that a person’s alcohol use is progressing to alcohol abuse.
 This person may not drink every day, but they drink multiple times per week, and most of their social activities center around drinking.
 If a person drinks to excess regularly, their body and mind begin to adjust, leaving them in danger of a rapid progression of alcohol use.
 When a woman consumes about four standard alcoholic drinks within a two-hour period, or a man drinks five drinks in the same period, that is considered binge drinking.